Toshiba $5 billion stock issue results in huge dilution but delisting risk removed

 The chip deal still faces legal challenges from its chip joint venture partner Western Digital, which argues no deal can proceed without its consent and has sought an injunction through an international arbitration court.

 Toshiba is demanding that Western Digital drop the litigation as a condition over a coming round of a joint investment in Toshiba’s new flash-memory chip production line in Yokkaichi, Japan.
 The two companies held talks in the United States last week for settlements, but have yet to agree on details, sources familiar with the matter said.

 Additional reporting by Ran Kim and Naomi Tajitsu in Tokyo and Miyoung Kim in Singapore; Editing by Edwina Gibbs

-Note: (This story adds dropped word “than” in first paragraph, clarifies number of investors in paragraph 7.)